BLOG POST photos (4)

 Sequential Concepts

 Sequencing teaches important temporal or sequential concepts such as “first, then, last, before, and after”.
 These concepts continue to be important as students are taught to use “transition words” in order to organize their writing.
 Sequential skills are also an important aspect of giving and following directions.
 In the classroom setting, students are frequently expected to follow complex multi-step directions with embedded sequential concepts.
 For example, a teacher might say, “First pull out your math book, then turn to page 54 and complete the last problem on the page.”
-By teaching sequential concepts, our students will better understand classroom directions.
+By focusing on sequential concepts in speech therapy, our students will better understand classroom directions.

 Cognitive Skills